TylerLeonhardt/vscode-pester-test-adapter/README.md

 # Pester Test Adapter for Visual Studio Code

+:warning: This extension is now deprecated in favor of the extension provided by the Pester team: https://github.com/pester/vscode-adapter :warning:

 ![logo](img/test-explorer-pester.png)

 This repository contains a [Pester](https://github.com/Pester/Pester) implementation of a `TestAdapter` extension that works with the